Pluto-Networks/Pluto-Public-Relations/README.md

 # Pluto-Public-Relations
-A Repository to manage Public Relations
+A Repository to manage Public Relations for Pluto-Repo

 ## Bug Reporting Convention